HBalable/atd-apprentice-module-summaries/md/unit_7_software_design.md

 nothing added to commit but untracked files present (use "git add" to track)
 ```

 You can see that is prompting us to add this file using ```git add``` to stage it for commit.
 This extra step is useful for when you might want to commit different changes to different files separately.
-You only stage the files you want commited.
+You only stage the files you want to be committed.
 Let's stage our file now.

 ```
 >>> git add example_file